 Oftentimes, general dentists must refer their patients to separate specialists for the surgical placement of dental implants, but not here at Derby Dental.
 We can handle this procedure ourselves, making your treatment much more convenient (not to mention affordable!).

 The dental implant process is lengthier and more complex than that of conventional bridges and dentures, but your new teeth will be worth the wait.
 Generally speaking, the four basic steps are:

 Dental implants aren’t your only option for rebuilding your smile, but they do offer various unique advantages over traditional bridges and dentures.
 This is thanks to the fact that they can mimic the roots of your natural teeth, allowing them to provide several important benefits that other tooth replacement options can’t.
-Below are just some of the reasons why many dentists consider dental implants to be the gold standard for replacing teeth.

 You’ll use your dental implants every day to eat, speak, and smile.
 As such, you’ll be able to enjoy the following benefits regularly: